 Geriatric Education Initiative (GEI)

 Seniors Care Network is pleased to announce the launch of the second annual Geriatric Education Initiative (GEI).
-In fiscal 2016/17, the Central East Local Health Integration Network (Central East LHIN) will provide up to $40,000 to support the GEI tuition reimbursement grant program, administered by Seniors Care Network.
+In fiscal 2017/18, the Central East Local Health Integration Network (Central East LHIN) will provide funding to support the GEI tuition reimbursement grant program, administered by Seniors Care Network.
 Granted funds are made available to support continuing professional development aimed at improving geriatric/gerontological knowledge and skills.

 Applicants are eligible to receive up to a maximum of $1,500 in tuition reimbursement.
 Applicants are required to